-When enrolled in my Business Exit Solution “Level 2” Consulting Service, I will value your fishing & hunting lodge, marina or resort assets for you, giving you unmatched market data to support your asking price.
+If you decide to utilize our Sale Consulting Service, we will value your fishing & hunting lodge, marina or resort assets for you, giving you unmatched market data to support your asking price.

 BUT to give you an overview of what all is considered please continue reading.

 Each fishing & hunting lodge, camp & resort sole proprietorship is different, and insider information on the sale of comparable businesses is typically not available to the public.

 These types of businesses have so many variables that can influence the sale price such as; number of boats and motors included in the sale, vendor take back agreements, outposts and on and on.

 Utilizing a specialist for this type of valuation is extremely important because a general business appraiser is not going to have the required insider information.